Close

 Misdemeanors differ from “violations,” which are not actually crimes.
 Violations can be fined, but incarceration is not a possibility.

-Additionally, it’s important to note that the same crime can span a few different levels of categorization depending on the details specific to the incident.
+It’s important to note that the same crime can span a few different levels of categorization depending on the details specific to the incident.
 For example, under § 76-5-102, the crime of simple assault can be a Class B or Class A misdemeanor, depending on the bodily harm suffered by the victim and whether they were pregnant and the offender knew of their pregnancy at the time of the alleged assault.

 Felonies